TheSoftwareDesignLab/OPIA-mobile-app/README.md

 Opia is an open source tool for on-device testing to better support developers in testing security vulnerabilities during evolution and maintenance of mobile apps.
 It allows developers/testers to:

-1.  execute record-and-replay testing
-2.  automatically extract information of local databases to automatically conduct SQL-injection attacks
-3.  collect execution logs with the purpose of identifying leaks of sensitive information via logs, and
+1.  conduct SQL-injection attacks and collect logs to identify leaks of sensitive information through record-and-replay testing
-4.  extract data stored in local databases and shared preferences to identify sensitive information that is not properly encrypted
+2.  extract data stored in local databases and shared preferences to identify sensitive information that is not properly encrypted

 To learn more about Opia and see a real execution, watch the following video: